A real condition with a very unfortunate name.

 There also appears to be a link between small intestine bacterial overgrowth (SIBO) and histamine intolerance, with some people reporting renewed ability to eat histamine rich foods after following a SIBO protocol.
 This story is extreme, but provides a nice example.

-Further, there appears to be a link between SIBO and NSAID use.
-(R) For people with an already diminished capacity for clearing histamine due to decreased DAO levels, NSAID use could make matters even worse.
+Further, there appears to be a link between SIBO and NSAID use.9 For people with an already diminished capacity for clearing histamine due to decreased DAO levels, NSAID use could make matters even worse.
 If you’ve had a recent life event that necessitated use of NSAIDs, it could be the cause of SIBO and histamine intolerance.
+In fact, certain variants in teh AOC1 genes are associated with NSAID allergy.10

 Last, we know that Candida degranulates mast cells and can contribute to histamine intolerance as well.
 In my post on treating Candida, I cite a paper written by a Dr. Truss who theorizes that Candida infection can result from inflammation stemming from a chronic allergic response.